-In addition to the measures aimed at preventing the further spread of COVID-19, governments and central banks around the world have also introduced measures aimed at mitigating the economic consequences of the pandemic and related response measures, such as guarantee schemes, compensation schemes and cutting interest rates.
-To safeguard the stability of the financial sector and to ensure that banks can continue to support the economy, a number of temporary measures to soften the regulatory capital and liquidity requirements were introduced, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
+Governments, regulators and central banks (including the ECB), have also announced that they are taking or considering measures seeking to safeguard the stability of the financial sector, to prevent lending to the business sector from being jeopardised and to ensure the payment system continues to function properly, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
 The ECB allows banks to operate below the level of capital required by the Pillar 2 Guidance, capital conservation buffer and the liquidity coverage ratio.
 Banks will also be allowed to partially use capital instruments that do not qualify as CET1 capital, to meet the Pillar 2 Requirements.
 Several countries also released or reduced countercyclical buffers (CCyB).
 However, it is not certain whether these or future actions will be successful in mitigating the economic consequences of the pandemic and related response measures.
 If the pandemic is prolonged or the actions of governments and central banks are unsuccessful, the adverse impact on the global economy will deepen, and ING's business, results and financial condition may be materially adversely affected.

-As of April 2020, the COVID-19 pandemic has affected all of ING's businesses, and these effects will likely be greater in future periods if adverse conditions persist.
+As of July 2020, the COVID-19 pandemic has affected all of ING's businesses, and these effects will likely be greater in future periods if adverse conditions persist.
 These effects have included significantly increased volatility, lower or negative interest rates, widening of credit spreads, lower oil prices and credit deterioration of loans to ING's customers.
 These effects have also resulted in an increase in the allowance for credit losses, lower valuations of certain classes of assets (at fair value), and reduced net interest income due to lower interest rates.
-While these effects were offset by higher commissions related to brokerage trades in the first quarter of 2020, this level of activity may not persist in future periods which may materially adversely affect ING's business, results and financial condition.
+While these effects were offset by higher commissions related to brokerage trades in the first half of 2020, this level of activity may not persist in future periods which may materially adversely affect ING's business, results and financial condition.